kaditya25/game-engine/README.md

 AP maps the quadcopter's state to an intended trajectory.
-ML mediates the intended trajectories, altering them if necessary to impose boundaries, simulate interaction with other objects, etc.  PS forward-simulates the mediated trajectory, injecting disturbances, and returns the quadcopter's state at a future time point.
+ML mediates the intended trajectories, altering them if necessary to impose boundaries, simulate interaction with other objects, etc.  PS forward-simulates the mediated trajectory, injecting disturbances and applying proportional-derivative control to track the trajectory, and returns the quadcopter's state at a subsequent time point.

 ## Installation
 ### Prerequisites